The Power of Positive Thinking - Does it Work to Manifest?By Dr. Margaret Paul

 "We know by our feelings.
 Our feelings respond to our subconscious thoughts.
 If you are thinking something negative, you will feel anxious, scared, angry, stressed or depressed.
 Your feelings are letting you know that you are thinking and behaving in ways that are counter to what you are actually affirming."

 "But I thought that if I ignored my negative feelings and just focused on positive thinking, I would start to feel better and get more of what I want."

 "No, it doesn’t work that way.
-It is what we think about with emotion that has the power to manifest.
+It is what we think about with positive emotion, like excitement, that has the power to manifest.
 Thoughts without any emotion have no power.
 It is the emotion behind it that gives the thought power.
 Do you have any emotion when you are saying affirmations?"